fbpx

 How long does probate take after a death?

-The process usually takes nine months on average, but complicated probates are expected to take up to 12 months.
+The process usually takes nine months on average.
+But complicated probates are expected to take up to 12 months.

 Some are settled in as little six months, but few before this.